Skip to content

 FAQ: cover crops drone spraying in Michigan

-Drone spraying rates for cover crops in Michigan typically run $12–$18/acre per acre for application only — the farmer supplies the chemical product.
-Pricing varies based on total acreage, distance from the operator's base, and product type.
+Drone spraying rates for cover crops in Michigan typically run $12 to $18/acre for application only; the farmer supplies the chemical product.
+State-level custom-rate guidance for Michigan averages $14 to $22/acre.
+Pricing varies based on total acreage, distance from the operator base and product type.